How to prepare for BITSAT 2018

 1. Know the syllabus of BITSAT 2018

 Questions in the BITSAT exam are designed on syllabus prescribed in NCERT textbooks of classes 11th and 12th.
 Detailed syllabus is also given in the information brochure.
-The first thing to do for exam preparation is know BITSAT exam syllabus.
-The information brochure of BITSAT 2018 will be available by 25th December.
-In the meantime check last year’s brochure for syllabus.
+The first thing to do for exam preparation is knowing BITSAT exam syllabus.
+The information brochure of BITSAT 2018 is now available.
+In the meantime check last year’s brochure for the syllabus.
 Click here to download brochure for detailed syllabus.

 |Part I – Physics||40|